 These conditions include:

 The main potential symptoms of COPD are increasing breathlessness, a persistent cough with phlegm, persistent wheezing and frequent chest infections.

-One of the main causes, particularly in the past, COPD occurs is when the lungs become inflamed, damaged and narrowed.
-The main cause is smoking and the risk increases the more a person smokes and the length of time they have smoked for.
+COPD occurs when the lungs become inflamed, damaged and narrowed, one of the main causes of which is smoking.
+The risk increases the more a person smokes and the length of time they have smoked for.